Kabaddi origin, history, rules and Pro Kabaddi League

 Kabaddi has gained a new lease of life in the public perception ever since the inception of the Pro Kabaddi League.
 The commercialization of the sport has created a large audience base that has acquired a keen interest in it.

-However, a significant percent of the international sports fanatics would arguably be unaware of the whereabouts of kabaddi.
+However, a significant percent of international sports fanatics would arguably be unaware of the whereabouts of kabaddi.
 One of the reasons behind it could be the fact that it is not a globalized sport like football or tennis.
 In the 2016 Kabaddi World Cup, 12 countries had participated in the tournament.

-Out of these 12, merely five were non-Asian nations - Argentina, Kenya, USA, South Korea and Poland.
-Moreover, none of them had qualified to the semifinals whereas the likes of Poland, United States of America and Argentina had finished in the last two spots of their respective groups.
+Out of these 12, merely five were non-Asian nations – Argentina, Kenya, USA, South Korea and Poland.
+Moreover, none of them had qualified for the semifinals whereas the likes of Poland, the United States of America and Argentina had finished in the last two spots of their respective groups.
 This is a clear indicator of the fact that kabaddi hasn’t gained much traction beyond the usual breeding grounds.

 Origin